Assuming that the desired product for each reaction is the tertia... | Channels for Pearson+

 D

 i.
-E-factor Reaction A = 2.2, E-factor Reaction B = 7.9; ii.
-Reaction A should be considered greener.
+Atom economy Reaction A = 23.1 %, Atom economy Reaction B = 26.7 %; ii.
+Reaction B should be considered greener.